-- A. Parks and playgrounds; - B. Churches and other religious or charitable organizations; - C. Public and governmental buildings and uses; - D. Fire and police stations; - E. Libraries; - F. Adult boarding homes, nursing homes; - G. Bed and breakfasts, as defined; - H. The accessory use of a primary residence has a hosted homeshare or vacation home rental per the requirements of WSMC Ch.
+- A. Parks and playgrounds;

+- B. Churches and other religious or charitable organizations;

+- C. Public and governmental buildings and uses;

+- D. Fire and police stations;

+- E. Libraries;

+- F. Adult boarding homes, nursing homes;

+- G. Bed and breakfasts, as defined;

+- H. The accessory use of a primary residence has a hosted homeshare or vacation home rental per the requirements of WSMC Ch.
 5.02 and WSMC Ch.
-17.57; - I. Schools, day care and assisted living facilities; - J. Home businesses that cannot comply with the standards applied to a home occupation allowed in residential zones may request a conditional use permit seeking conditional permit to operate a-home business at a larger or more extensive scale than allowed as a home occupation.
-A home-business will need to address all conditional use permit criteria in a manner that demonstrates how operation of a home based business at the alternate scale will maintain compatibility with surrounding permitted uses and retain the residential nature of the site from which it is operated.
+17.57;

+- I. Schools, day care and assisted living facilities;

-- K. Accessory dwellings as allowed for in base zones and subject to all applicable standards in Chapter 17.64. - L. J. Residential PUD in RL Low density residential zone subject to all applicable PUD standards in Chapter 17.75. - M. K. Cottage infill development in R-2 or R-3 residential zones subject to all applicable cottage infill standards in Chapter 17.73. - N. L. Other conditional uses as authorized by the city council that are customarily incidental to permitted and conditional uses allowed in residential district.
+J. Residential PUD in RL - Low density residential zone subject to all applicable PUD standards in Chapter 17.75.

+K. Cottage infill development in R-2 or R-3 residential zones subject to all applicable cottage infill standards in Chapter 17.73.

+L. Other conditional uses as authorized by the city council that are customarily incidental to permitted and conditional uses allowed in residential district.